James's Birth Story

-James is one week old today, and I've wanted to write up his birth story while it’s fresh in my mind…
+James is two weeks old today, and I've wanted to write up his birth story while it’s fresh in my mind…

 I went for a walk with my kids and my parents throughout the neighborhood and after, I was feeling a lot of pressure in my pelvis as I ran around the kitchen and made lunch.
 My parents ran to the store, and my husband was on his way home from work early, and I decided to take a bath and try to assess what was going on with my body.
 I was having some random contractions, but mostly pressure, and I figured that a bath might make contractions taper off if it wasn’t true labor.

 While I was in the bath, I started having a panic moment that I've had in every labor right around the transition phase where I have to deal with any and all fear related to actually pushing a baby out of me.
 I wasn’t feeling filled with faith… at all, and knew I was at that moment where the rubber met the road, and had to embrace what might come next.